 We are happy you have joined us.
 You are not alone.

-Please visit our contact page if you would like to request a toolkit for setting up a meeting in your local area.
+Please visit our “Toolkit” page to access the online guide for setting up a meeting in your local area.
 We invite you to tailor your meeting to the aspect of withdrawal you most want to address, be it coming off psychiatric medications, benzodiazepines or opioids only, or enduring withdrawal conditions such as PSSD, etc. Resources include a Guide for Facilitators, Suggested Group Format, Suggested Readings, Guiding Principles, List of Topics, and Sample Flyer.

 Who We Are